Congo serpent eagle: Distribution and habitat

 The Congo serpent eagle lives in southern Sierra Leone and Guinea, Liberia, and southern Côte d'Ivoire and Ghana.
 It is also found in southern Nigeria and the Central African Republic south through northern and eastern Democratic Republic of the Congo in the east and through Gabon into the northern Republic of the Congo in the west with an isolated population in northern Angola.
-D. s. spectabilis is found in upper Guinean forests from Liberia to northern Cameroon, while D. s. batesi is found in lower Guinean forests from southern Cameroon through Gabon and western Uganda.
+C. s. spectabilis is found in upper Guinean forests from Liberia to northern Cameroon, while C. s. batesi is found in lower Guinean forests from southern Cameroon through Gabon and western Uganda.
 Its range covers 2,880,000 km2.
 The species lives in dense primary forest below 900 m in elevation in the dark understory.
 As it is adapted for dense forest, it is not well-adapted for secondary forests and plantations.
 The Congo serpent eagle does not migrate, though it is unknown if it is locally nomadic.